postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api/deploying-an-api-aws.md

 ### Importing a schema

-After setting up the connection, you can choose to import a schema from the API Gateway:
+After setting up the connection, you can choose to import an HTTP or REST schema from the API Gateway:

 * To import a schema, select the **AWS stage** to import the schema from and select **Import**. _Importing a schema will replace your current API schema or add a new schema if one doesn't exist._
 * If you don't want to import a schema, select **Maybe later**.
 You can [import a schema](#importing-a-schema-from-amazon-api-gateway) at any time after connecting to Amazon API Gateway.